pathikrit/node-joan/README.md

-This is a lightweight nodejs Promise based API wrapper around the [Joan API](https://portal.getjoan.com/api/docs/)
+This is a lightweight nodejs Promise based wrapper around the [Joan API](https://portal.getjoan.com/api/docs/)

 ### Installing
 ```sh